xoloki/payments/README.md

 echo "type,client,tx,amount" > input_large.csv; for (( i=0; i<1000000; i++ )); do echo "deposit,1,$i,1.0" >> input_large.csv; done
 cargo run -- input_large.csv > output_large.csv
 ```

+On my machine, it takes about 8 seconds to create the dataset, and 11 seconds to process it.
+Processing only needs a small amount of memory since the data is streamed.

 You can also run unit tests: